PopovEvgeniy/eugenegdk/readme.txt

 Features.

 A wide range of the supported compilers.
-The minimum number of external dependencies: DirectX, OPENGL, and the standard Windows API libraries.
+The minimum number of external dependencies: DirectX, OpenGL, and the standard Windows API libraries.
 You don't need to link a main program with the engine binary file.
 The engine is just the source code files.
 The easy-to-use object-oriented API.
 The sprites.